-However it is the old railway of the Palma to Soller train ride that is the one to take purely for the experience.
+However, it is the old railway of the Palma to Soller train ride that is the one to take purely for the experience.

-It is not a fast trip, as it takes just over the hour to cover 16 miles at a fairly low average speed, but it is one of the best railway journeys you will take!
+It is not a fast trip, as it takes just over an hour to cover 16 miles at a fairly low average speed, but it is one of the best railway journeys you will take!

 Palma to Soller Train History

 The line was not built for tourists however, but as a solution for the transportation of oranges!